chihacknight/chihacknight.org/_posts/events/2022-03-15-in-person-community-feedback.md

 After about 40 minutes, we'll come back together and share out our highlights.
 The Chi Hack Night Board will incorporate this feedback into our plans for 2022.

-**This event will be in person, but you can also tune in via our usual livestream.
+**This event will be in person, but you can also participate via Zoom.
 Doors open at 6pm.
 Announcements will start around 6:20pm CST.**

 **In-person:** <a href='https://www.google.com/maps/place/TechNexus+Venture+Collaborative/@41.8835673,-87.6394085,17z/data=!3m1!4b1!4m5!3m4!1s0x880e2d5be57f04c5:0xa87e47e177660090!8m2!3d41.8835673!4d-87.6372198'>TeamWorking, 20 N Upper Wacker Drive, 12th Floor, Chicago IL</a>.
 Enter the Civic Opera Building using the entrance in the middle of the block between Washington and Madison streets.
 Take the elevators to the 12th floor.